 Garmin Vivoactive 4 vs. Vivoactive 4S Size matters

 Oftentimes, choosing between two smartwatches can come down to quite a few factors.
 However, you might be relieved to know that's not the case when deciding between the Garmin Vivoactive 4 and Vivoactive 4S.
-The only choice you'll need to make is regarding the size.
+The only choice you'll need to make is regarding your size and design preferences.

-The standard Vivoactive 4 models are larger than the 4S models.
-Read on to learn why the Garmin Vivoactive 4 and 4S are two of the best Android smartwatches you can buy and what factors to consider when choosing your size.
+The standard Vivoactive 4 models come in a larger case than the 4S models.
+Other than that, these two smartwatches offer the same set of features.
+Read on to learn why the Garmin Vivoactive 4 and 4S are two of the best Android smartwatches you can buy and what factors to consider when choosing the right one for your needs.

 When you compare the Garmin Vivoactive 4 to the older Vivoactive 3, it's easy to see that it's come a long way.
 Not only do you have two size options, but you also have more features.
 Let's start with the physical design.
 Both the 40mm and 45mm models come with a stainless steel bezel and a silicone band.

-If you opt for the standard Garmin Vivoactive 4 model, your color options are Slate and Silver.
-This watch is compatible with 22m interchangeable bands.
+If you opt for the standard Garmin Vivoactive 4 model, your two color options are Slate and Silver.
+This watch is compatible with 22mm interchangeable bands.
 The good news is that it's easy to find third-party Garmin Vivoactive 4 bands when you want a new style or material.

 |Garmin Vivoactive 4||Garmin Vivoactive 4S|